DSLibrary/dslib/README.md

 dslib
 ==============

-A library of useful Javascript data structures
+A library of useful data structures in Javascript